dhasenan/newer_testament/diary.md

 The tags for a parsed word only indicate mood / tense, not person.
 More specifically, each supported inflection category of a word has multiple forms.
 I should persist that to avoid issues like "You open your hand; they am satisfied with good."

+## Name futzing

+There are still some problems with names.

+* For a little while, we were detecting everything as a name.
+* The wiktionary input contains some proper names.
+We need to exclude anything with a "Proper Name" section (eg Esau).
+* The wiktionary input contains entries for languages other than English, and these entries sometimes include things labeled as common nouns that look like names.

+I worked the name detection into a good-enough state.
+Still not awesome, but it works.